Washington

 Connect with the First Story housing partner serving your area from the list below.
 Don’t see a housing partner in your area?
 Email us at info@firststory.org.

 Complete the homebuyer education provided by the housing partner.
+Email certificate of completion to info@firststory.org.
 Please note that connecting with a housing partner and completing homeownership education courses is not a guarantee of housing.

 Step 4: